Equivalent parameters for series thermoelectrics

 The term $Z_{\rm series}$ should be seen as an \emph{expected} term for which the equivalent series electrical resistance is given by the standard sum of $R_1$ and $R_2$.
 The factor $Y$, on the contrary, is purely related to the relaxation of the temperature at the junction between the two TEGs.
 This factor reflects the fact that this relaxation always leads to a decrease of the performance; it is indeed smaller than $1$ except for $\alpha_1 = \alpha_2$.
 It is also interesting to note that the thermal conductances and electrical resistances also appear in the expression of $Y$ and that these quantities must be small for $Y$ to have a significant impact on $Z_{\rm eq}$.

 Figure~\ref{fig:figure3} obtained for the same numerical parameters as above, illustrates the fact that in order to optimize $Z_{\rm eq}$, one has to make a compromise between the mere association of the segments, represented by $Z_{\rm series}$, and the effect resulting from the mismatch between the Seebeck coefficients, represented by $Y$.
-The attenuation of the performances due to the thermopower mismatch calls to mind the concept of thermoelectric compatibility discussed by Snyder and Ursell \cite{Snyder2003}.

 To end this section on the equivalent series figure of merit, we want to stress that Bergman and Levy's theorem is satisfied: $Z_{\rm eq}T$, given by Eq.~(\ref{Zeq}), is always smaller than that of the segment with the highest figure of merit \cite{Bergman1991}.
-In the next section we compare our treatment of segmentation to that of the compatibility approach.